 Finally, I got him to eat bananas and a few other things, but he still didn’t like pellets.
 So he has survived all this time on “people” food.
 He loves most of the things that I give him.
 His favorite is omelette filled with lots of veggies.
 He is of course partial to pizza, but only when we have it, which isn’t every day.

-My reason for writing, is that at times, I feel guilty and buy him some top notch pellets, hoping maybe he will eat them.
 When my boyfriend saw the recent order and read the packages, he jokingly said, “wait a minute, you don’t buy organic for us”.
 Anyway, to end a long story, as far as I can tell, he isn’t eating the pellets……….just pitching them on the floor.
 Help!
-Do you have a comments or suggestions.
+Do you have comments or suggestions?
 I always look forward to your newsletter each week.

 Product Name: 3 lb (1.361 kg) Parrot InTune Natural Bird Food Pellets by Higgins

-editor’s note: “my bird doesn’t like it” does not constitute a bad product thus in most cases the review will not be posted but will be addressed publicly or with the individual human.
+Editor’s note: “my bird doesn’t like it” does not constitute a bad product thus in most cases the review will not be posted but will be addressed publicly or with the individual human.
+Endnote

 Sorry I can’t say nicer things about what seems to be a quality product.
 It smells wonderful to me.
 He is just a finicky eater who prefers nuts, seeds and the food off of my plate.